Winchester Troper: Physical description

 Corpus 473 contains 199 folios of parchment with dimensions of 140/145 x 90/93 mm.
 The final folio dates to the sixteenth century and is not original to the manuscript.
 The complete manuscript was rebound and conserved in 2004.
 It is written mostly in dark brown ink with colored capitals; the handwriting is Caroline minuscule.
 Corpus 473 may have been used by the succentor or cantor of the Old Minster and Bodley 775 by its cantor.

 Bodley 775 contains 191 folios of parchment of the size 273 x 167 mm.
-It is bound in wood and leather dating from the twelfth or thirteenth century.
+The manuscript retains its eleventh-century binding, consisting of two quarter-cut oak boards covered in whittawed skin.
+The first quire (ff.
+1-7v, col. 1 seven) is a later eleventh-century addition and is misbound, with the original sequence of leaves being 1-3, 5, 6, 4, 7.
+The remainder of the book is organized in quires of 8, with half sheets appearing in quires 3, 12, 14, 16, 20 and 23.
 It is written in black and brown ink with red rubrics and colored initials.
 Some proses were subsequently erased and cannot be recovered.

 Although Wulfstan the Cantor was once thought to have a direct role in the copying of these manuscripts (and perhaps even composing the organa of Corpus 473), more recent dating makes this impossible because the manuscripts are now believed to have been copied after Wulfstan's death.
 The organa were possibly composed by several people at Winchester and represented the best attempts at improvised polyphony that were deemed worthy of memory.